muslimunityproject/muslimunityproject.github.io/README.md

 It should be considered a project, where any and everyone can contribute their efforts and ideas, and be stakeholders in what direction it takes and how it operates.

-It is not a secular project, nor a political project, but rather it is an Islamic project as the aim is an Islamic aim to restore unity amongst Muslims at every level possible.
+It is not a secular project, nor a political project, but rather it is an Islamic project as the aim is an Islamic aim to restore unity amongst Muslims at every level possible, and this includes at a cultural level as well as at a political level.

 Many Muslims are skeptical of various groups and movements currently present in the ummah.
 This skeptiscisim is justified in many cases, but similarly not justified in many cases.
 There is good and bad, and there are different opinions on who is good and who is bad, and this project aims to get past these issues onto a more general position, where there is unity on core issues, and where differences are minimised.

-This is a project that emanats from the ummah, is comprised of people from the ummah, both simple Muslims as well as experienced daees and scholars, all united on core issues which are agreed upon, with ideas and objectives that are continously being improved and polished.
+This is a project that emanates from the ummah, is comprised of people from the ummah, both simple Muslims as well as experienced daees and scholars, all united on core issues which are agreed upon, with ideas and objectives that are continously being improved and polished.

-The aim is to achieve the type of unity expected from Islam, and the path that will be taken will be shaped by all who participate in the project, with a continous improvment process that will sharpen the aims and facilitate the actions and activities that are collectivly agreed upon.
+The aim is to achieve the type of unity expected from Islam, and the path that will be taken will be shaped by all who participate in the project, with a continous improvement process that will sharpen the aims and facilitate the actions and activities that are collectivly agreed upon.

 All culture is subject to continous examination and improvements, with the most knowledgeable from across the ummah stepping forward to come together for the common objectives, constantly purifying and sharpening the ideas & culture.